 Players who receive a second caution in a game and are ejected will generally receive a one game suspension but this is not always the case.

-If you receive two cautions in a game and are ejected and your suspension is updated to 1 game, you do not need to attend a Discipline Hearing.
+If you receive two cautions in a game and are ejected and your suspension is updated to 1 or 2 games, you do not need to attend a Discipline Hearing.

-If you receive two cautions in a game and are ejected and your suspension remains as "tbd" or 100 games, then you will be required to attend a Discipline Hearing.
+If you receive two cautions in a game and are ejected and your suspension remains as "tbd", then you will be required to attend a Discipline Hearing.